 should go over this with you up front so that you know what to expect.

-Bring lots of books, puzzles, crafts, catch up on magazines / recipe planing, business planning.
+Bring lots of books, puzzles, crafts, catch up on magazines, books, recipe planning, business planning.

 Or just daydream!

 To see which sleep studies might be available in your area, please visit: